jstachio/kiwi/readme.md

 * Whether or not it should be used for interpolation
 * Whether or not it should be printed out ever (e.g. a password or other sensitive information)

-Kiwi provides ergonomics working with streams of key values to filter, and collect key values as well as parse and format.
+Ezkv provides ergonomics working with streams of key values to filter, and collect key values as well as parse and format.

-**Notice that Kiwi is like a list of key values and thus:**
+**Notice that Ezkv is like a list of key values and thus:**

 * Order can be important
 * There can be duplicate "keys" (that may or may not override in the final result)